spsforks/SCons-scons-wiki/UsingBuildDir.md

 [This section added by [GregNoel](GregNoel), 2007-02-18]

 _[Reply/comment by [StevenKnight](StevenKnight):  Greg, I think this section should be moved to a separate page.
-All the stuff about `Repository` isn't (IMHO) essential to understanding how to use `BuildDir()`--or at least, it isn't supposed to be.
-It's supposed to be completely orthogonal to use of `BuildDir()`, and to the extent that you can use `BuildDir()` completely successfully without a `Repository()` call anywhere in your tree, I assert that this is, in fact, the case.
-I think discussing `Repository` here only confuses the larger group of people who just want to get a handle on the quirks of using `BuildDir()` within a single, repository-less tree.
-I do think it makes sense to link to this information from this page--the discussion of the models is good--and leave the rest of this page to discuss only use of `BuildDir()`.
+All the stuff about `Repository` isn't (IMHO) essential to understanding how to use `VariantDir()`--or at least, it isn't supposed to be.
+It's supposed to be completely orthogonal to use of `VariantDir()`, and to the extent that you can use `VariantDir()` completely successfully without a `Repository()` call anywhere in your tree, I assert that this is, in fact, the case.
+I think discussing `Repository` here only confuses the larger group of people who just want to get a handle on the quirks of using `VariantDir()` within a single, repository-less tree.
+I do think it makes sense to link to this information from this page--the discussion of the models is good--and leave the rest of this page to discuss only use of `VariantDir()`.
 If you agree, feel free to move it, or let me know and I'll be glad to.]_

 _[JGN: Not a problem.
 As you may recall, I originally wrote about the different models in a message to the mailing list, and intended to transcribe it into a wiki page, but it never got high enough on my list until you brought up this page.
 If you think it's a better fit on its own page, be my guest.
 As you know, I'll be out of town for a week, so I won't have this high-speed connection; if you want to take care of it, that's fine with me.
-It's clear that this page should refer to this section's content, since you can't make sense of `BuildDir()` without understanding it, but I'll leave that to you.
-(And if this section has its own page, I could whip up a couple of examples using both `BuildDir()` and `Repository()`; I'll look into that when I get back.)
+It's clear that this page should refer to this section's content, since you can't make sense of `VariantDir()` without understanding it, but I'll leave that to you.
+(And if this section has its own page, I could whip up a couple of examples using both `VariantDir()` and `Repository()`; I'll look into that when I get back.)
 Let me know where it goes.
 Tks.]_
 Executive summary
 :
 Unlike GNU, SCons deals with three directory trees: the build tree, where SCons will put the built targets; the source tree, where SCons looks for sources; and the working tree, which is where the `scons` command is issued and where SCons keeps its own control information.
 One physical tree can serve more than one role; by default, all three logical trees are the same physical tree.
-To separate the build tree from the working tree, you want the BuildDir() function.
+To separate the build tree from the working tree, you want the VariantDir() function.
 To separate the source tree from the working tree, you want the Repository() function.

-Probably the greatest source of confusion with `BuildDir()` is that the SCons model for how directories are organized differs from the GNU model.
-The GNU model is what most programmers with a background in `make` have been using, so they try to use `BuildDir()` as it would be used in a GNU-style build and are frustrated when it doesn't work as they expect.
+Probably the greatest source of confusion with `VariantDir()` is that the SCons model for how directories are organized differs from the GNU model.
+The GNU model is what most programmers with a background in `make` have been using, so they try to use `VariantDir()` as it would be used in a GNU-style build and are frustrated when it doesn't work as they expect.

 ## The GNU model